SEMINOLE COUNTY FLOOD FACTS

 If your home is well constructed, and local authorities have not called for evacuation, stay home and make emergency preparation.
 If told to evacuate, follow all instructions from local authorities and follow safe evacuation routes to shelter.
 Your personal evacuation plan should provide for your pets, your personal hurricane supplies (food, medicine, first aid kit, battery-powered radio, flashlights, extra batteries, etc.) and insurance considerations.
 When evacuating, take proper identification and important personal papers and documents with you.

 If you are in a public shelter, remain there until informed by those in charge that it is safe to leave and return home.
 Oftentimes, people are injured immediately after a storm due to unsafe buildings, downed power lines, contaminated water, and other dangerous conditions.
 Carefully check for structural damage prior to entering a building after a storm.
 Use caution when entering the structure.
 Turn electricity on one breaker at a time and watch for smoke or sparks.
 Report broken sewer and water mains to your utility company.

 Site Specific Information:

-To find out if your property is in a flood zone, please fill-in this request form (PDF) and submit $45.00 to:
+To find out if your property is in a flood zone, please fill in the Request for Flood Zone Determination form and submit $50.00 to: